 It is only further down the short tracklist that the band around Lev Kerzhner really gets going, and shows us some of their undoubted qualities.
 Be it the corny Nobody Knows that delivers with some reasonable power à la Vinyl Hero.
 Or the pretty sturdy solos that kinda hide here and there.

 Then again, you get an inkling of a true metal war cry from time to time.
 Not quite at levels of Dream Evil or Ms. Hayes yet, but I am sure this savoir-faire does lurk somewhere.
 Out there, where the untamed energies live.

 The acoustics piece – Tomorrows Rain – totally took me by surprise.
-Not because it is really outstanding, but it confirms that penchant towards variety.
-And that – last, but not least – Hartsbane really is nobody’s bitch, and will go down its own path.
+Not because it is really outstanding, but it confirms that penchant for variety.
+And that – last, but not least – Hartsbane really is nobody’s bitch and will go down its own path.
 And so it should, indeed.

 Lev Kerzhner – vocals

 Alon Shulman – bass

 Aviram Zeevy – drums